-Tools needed are: drill; 3/4 inch spade drill bit; 9/64 inch sheet metal drill bit; sandpaper - medium to coarse grade; boxcutter or exacto knife; scissors; pocket knife; pliers; saw to cut pvc; window screen - 3ft x 3ft; twine - 6 ft; measuring cup - 1L size or larger.
+Tools needed are: drill; 3/4" spade drill bit; 1/16" sheet metal drill bit; sandpaper - medium to coarse grade; boxcutter or exacto knife; scissors; pocket knife; pliers; saw to cut PVC; window screen - 3'x3'; twine - 6 ft; measuring cup - 1L size or larger.

-The rainwater input bucket (see photograph below) is fabricated by cutting an 8 inch circle out of the bucket lid, and using the rim of the lid to secure a 15 inch x 15inch piece of window screen over the mouth of the bucket.
+The rainwater input bucket (see photograph to left) is fabricated by cutting an 8"circle out of the bucket lid, and using the rim of the lid to secure a 15"x15" piece of window screen over the mouth of the bucket.
 This assembly screens out debris in the source rainwater to help prevent clogging of the system.